HeyPouya/AndroidAppUpdater/README.md

 ```

 ### Stores
-currently library supports these markets to show your app update in them :
+this library currently supports only these markets :

 [Google Play](https://play.google.com)